kolarski/s/README.md

 <p align="center"><i>"Finally, a tool that makes screen sessions as simple as they should be!"</i></p>

+## What are Terminal Sessions?

+Terminal sessions (via tools like `screen` or `tmux`) let you:

+- **Keep processes running** even after you disconnect from SSH or close your terminal
+- **Resume your work** exactly where you left off
+- **Run multiple terminal windows** within a single connection
+- **Share terminal sessions** with teammates for collaboration

+If you're using SSH to connect to servers or running long processes that you don't want to lose when your connection drops, terminal sessions are essential.

 ## The Problem

-If you've ever used the Linux `screen` command, you know the experience:
+The standard Linux `screen` utility is powerful but notoriously difficult to use:

+- **For newcomers**: Steep learning curve with complex commands and unintuitive syntax
-- Struggling to remember cryptic commands: `screen -list`, `screen -r 1234.pts-0.hostname`
+- **For experienced users**: Frustration with having to remember cryptic commands like `screen -r 1234.pts-0.hostname`
-- Hunting through messy session lists to find your work
-- Accidentally creating multiple sessions when you meant to attach to existing ones
-- Fighting with detached sessions and complicated syntax
+- **For everyone**: Messy session lists, accidental duplicate sessions, and complicated management

-**You're not alone.** Thousands of developers waste precious time on these frustrations every day.
+**You're not alone.** Thousands of developers waste precious time on these frustrations every day or avoid terminal sessions altogether due to their complexity.

 ## The Solution: `s`